 Competition chairs work with the VP of Competitions to manage each of the IFTSA competitions.
 They are responsible for answering questions from participants, selecting and working with competition judges, and managing all aspects of the competitions at the IFT Annual Event.

 Do you have questions or comments you'd like to share about the changes to IFT Student Association Board of Directors structure and nominating process?
-Email IFTSA’s staff liaison Amy Clarke Sievers or Nominating Committee Chair Elizabeth Clark.
+Email IFTSA’s staff liaison Amy Clarke Sievers or Nominating Committee Chair Sam VanWees.

-The online nominations form will be available beginning December 16, 2019.
-The nominating period will end January 31, 2020.
+The online nominations form will be available beginning November 20, 2020.
+The nominating period will end December 20, 2020.
 Get a head start on your nomination by previewing the questions below!
-In addition to answering these questions, the Nominations Committee also requires a short resume from each Nominee.
+In addition to answering these questions, the Nominations Committee also requires a short resume from each nominee.

 Please tell us a little bit about yourself and why you are interested in a volunteer leadership position with IFTSA through the following questions: